dr-richard-barker/Space_Photography_Guide.io/README.md

 “AstroBotany Spectrum”: https://astrobotany.com/product/airi-bio-imaging-spectrum-5cm/

 **1. Calibration and Validation:**
-AstroBotany Spectrum Standard checks: Periodically verify the scale bar's accuracy using certified color calibration standards, such as rulers or color gauge blocks.
+**Spectrum Standard checks:** Periodically verify the scale bar's accuracy using certified color calibration standards, such as rulers or color gauge blocks.
-Image analysis software: Utilize software that can automatically detect and measure the scale bar in images, ensuring consistent readings.
+**Image analysis software:** Utilize software that can automatically detect and measure the scale bar in images, ensuring consistent readings.
 ImageJ, MatLab and Google collab notebooks also provide many methods for analysis and deep learning.
 Examples of code on Github such as SOAPP and PlantCV: Github is a website where people share computer code (https://github.com/lvbauer/web-glyphics).
 This example custom code was written in python and R can be used to help automate image analysis.
 SOAPP is a software tool designed to be used along with the AstroBotany spectrum stickers to assist with image analysis.
 It is built using the Plant Computer Vision known as PlantCV (https://plantcv.readthedocs.io/en/stable/).
-Try out this demo web application: It can assist with image analysis and SPECTRUM identification.  “ https://web-glyphics.streamlit.app/ ”
+Try out this demo web application: It can assist with image analysis and SPECTRUM identification  “ https://web-glyphics.streamlit.app/ .”
-Metadata and calibration record: The data that describes the image you have captured (its metadata) are as important as the image itself.
+**Metadata and calibration record:** The data that describes the image you have captured (its metadata) are as important as the image itself.
 Without this data, future researchers, and probably even you in just a few days, will be unable to work out what the image is of and how it was analyzed.
 Maintain a detailed log of calibration dates, results, and any adjustments made to the scale or environment.

 **2. Positioning and Placement:**
 Direct inclusion of AstroBotany Spectrum (or other scale bar): Place the scale bar within the same imaging plane as the seeds/roots/seedlings/leaves or whatever stage of development is being analysed for accurate size correlation.